shafr/shafr.github.io/_audio_books/galaxy_edge/005-006-part-iii.md

 # Quotes:

-> There is a terrifiying point at war where you comprehend just how much of your survival depends on the luck.
+> There is a terrifying point at war where you comprehend just how much of your survival depends on the luck.

 > And I realized that if he could get dusted like this than no amount of training can save you when the time came.
 The blast that killed Life was from a rifle that our armor  was fully capable of deflecting.
 If Life didn't loose his helmet, if I walked out first, if Life was few inches shorter, if any of those things, Life is still alive at the end of that day.
 But his luck ran out.
 It doesn't matter how good you are.
 You can be the perfect soldier, but if it's your time - you are dead, no arbitration hearing.